niwei822/Neverforget/README.md

 ![Return Policy](/Neverforget/sc/checkreturnpolicy.gif)

-When the user taps on the map icon, nearby store locations are displayed on the map.
-Using MapKit, this is accomplished.
+Using MapKit With CoreLocation,if the user searches for a particular store and selects any result, a pin is dropped on the map to indicate the address.

 ![Map](/Neverforget/sc/openmap.gif)